Samuel Rutherford

-Samuel Rutherford (also Rutherfurd or Rutherfoord; – 29 March 1661) was a Scottish Presbyterian pastor and theologian who wrote widely read letters, sermons, devotional and scholastic works.
-As a political theorist, he is known for "Lex, Rex: the Law and the Prince," a defense of constitutionalism and limited government against the supposed divine right of kings, and other works advocating separation of church and state and a divine right of presbyters (elders).
-He was one of the Scottish Commissioners to the Westminster Assembly.
+Samuel Rutherford (also Rutherfurd or Rutherfoord; c.
+1600 – 29 March 1661) was a Scottish Presbyterian minister and theologian and one of the Scottish Commissioners to the Westminster Assembly.

 Life

 Samuel Rutherford was born in the parish of Nisbet (now part of Crailing), Roxburghshire, in the Scottish Borders, about 1600.
 Nothing certain is known as to his parentage, but he belonged to the same line as the Roxburghs of Hunthill (from whom Sir Walter Scott was descended) and his father is believed to have been a farmer or miller.
 A brother was school-master of Kirkcudbright, and was a Bible Reader there, and another brother was an officer in the Dutch army.

 Rutherford was educated at Jedburgh Grammar School and the University of Edinburgh.
 After graduating with an M.A. in 1621, he was appointed regent of Humanity at Edinburgh in 1623.
-He demitted that office in 1626, because of immoral conduct with Euphame Hamilton, who afterwards became his wife.
+He demitted that office in 1626 because of an accusation of immoral conduct with Euphame Hamilton, whom he had married earlier that year.
+The accusation may have actually been motivated by Rutherford marrying without episcopal or academic authority.
 He was admitted to Anwoth Kirkcudbrightshire, Galloway in 1627, probably without Episcopal sanction.
 It was said of him there that "he was always praying, always preaching, always visiting the sick, always catechising, always writing and studying".
 One of his patrons in Galloway was John Gordon, 1st Viscount of Kenmure who died in 1644.
-His wife, Jane Gordon, Viscountess Kenmure, was a regular correspendent and a continuing supporter of him and his work.
+His wife, Jane Campbell, Viscountess Kenmure, was a regular correspendent and a continuing supporter of him and his work.

 In 1630 he was summoned before the Court of High Commission, but the charge of non-conformity was not persisted in.
 Mainly for his publication of a work against Arminianism he was again accused in 1636 by Bishop Sydserff, and after proceedings at Wigtown, was cited before the Commission and prohibited, 27 July, from exercising ministerial office, and ordered to reside in Aberdeen during the King's pleasure.
 During this period he wrote most of his well-known Letters.
 His writing desk there was said to be, "perhaps the most effective and widely resounding pulpit then in old Christendom."